-Figure 4 shows the correlation with the two later grid antenna trials, again with the earlier training data.
-In the red data, shown with plus signs, the target was estimated to be at 23°, whereas it was actually at 25° (two degrees is within the likely error range of our visual angle measurements).
-The green data, shown with crosses, shows the target estimate to be 37°, while the target was sighted at 40°.
+[Fig. 6] shows the correlation with a later grid antenna trial, again with the earlier training data.
+The target was estimated to be at 23°, whereas it was actually at 25° (two degrees is within the likely error range of our visual angle measurements).
+[Fig. 7] shows a grid antenna trial in which the target was estimated to be 37° , while the target was sighted at 40° .